 Sugar, Obesity and Weight Loss SurgeryAugust 24, 2015

-Now before I share why I’m not a fan, I would like to share with you a little history about sugar.
-Over 500 years ago, Christopher Columbus introduced sugar to the new world when he brought sugar cane from Europe to Cuba, Hispaniola and Mexico.
-By the 1700’s, sugar was nicknamed “White Gold” as it became more of a status symbol that only the rich could afford.
+Now before I share why I’m not a fan of sugar, I would like to share with you a little history about sugar.
+Over 500 years ago, Christopher Columbus introduced sugar to the new world when he brought sugar cane from Europe to Cuba, Hispaniola, and Mexico.
+By the 1700s, sugar was nicknamed “White Gold” as it became more of a status symbol that only the rich could afford.
 As production increased over the centuries the price of sugar dropped so that it was no longer just for the rich but rather a substance that everyone could get their hands on.

 After World War II the amount of products that contained sugar basically doubled every year.
 Cereals, drinks, breads, condiments, desserts, sauces, medicines, snacks, jellies, spreads, ice cream, chocolate, the list goes on and on, and don’t forget about that Starbucks coffee you drink every morning…Whoa, now that’s a lot of sugar right there!

 In the early 1970s, milk was the choice of drink for teenage boys and girls, now it’s soda.
 Back then, families ate together and meals were carefully prepared…now it seems we are all so busy that reaching out for some instant meal is easier.
 Then we wonder why we are packing on the pounds.

 Obesity is on the rise.
 The statistics are staggering.
 The headlines state “two-thirds of American adults are overweight!”

 Why I’m not a fan of sugar and why you shouldn’t be either